 Dolphin Sands

 Melshell Oyster Shack is honestly a rite of passage when you visit Dolphin Sands (a pretty low-key sand peninsular split with the Swan River on its north side and Great Oyster Bay on its south).
 While Melshell's is a small family farm, it harvests around 100,000 oysters a year and supplies a bunch of Tasmanian restaurants and Melbourne seafood markets.
 You can book a tour or swing by to slurp on the good stuff alongside cheese platters, seafood kebabs and other local produce.
-You'll also find oyster pate for the more adventurous and a bunch of neighborhood wines and beers too.
+You'll also find oyster pate for the more adventurous and a bunch of neighbourhood wines and beers too.

 Have A Pub Feed At Swansea Waterloo Inn